YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 Physical Qualifications:

-• Speaking, hearing, seeing, reading, writing, typing, lifting, walking, standing, cleaning, swimming and other necessary skills needed for certifications.
+• Speaking, hearing, seeing, reading, writing, typing, lifting, walking, standing, cleaning, swimming, and other necessary skills needed for certifications.

 Working Conditions: